-Total operating expenses for the quarter ended March 31, 2019 were \$17,106 compared to \$17,050 for the same period of 2018.
-Administration expenses incurred for the quarter ended March 31, 2019 were \$17,106 compared to \$17,050 for the same period in 2018.
+Total operating expenses for the quarter ended March 31, 2020 were \$16,865 compared to \$17,106 for the same period of 2019.
+Expenses incurred related to administration expenses.
 Costs in the administration category relate to professional fees, amortization, insurance, office and equipment rent, office supplies, regulatory requirements and other general expenses.
-Corporate development costs were \$0 for the quarters ended March 31, 2019 and 2018.
-The Company is assessing future options for its portfolio of gold properties and as such no exploration and evaluation programs were carried out during the quarters ended March 31, 2019 and 2018.
+Corporate development costs were \$0 for the quarters ended March 31, 2020 and 2019.
+The Company is assessing future options for its portfolio of gold properties and as such no exploration and evaluation programs were carried out during the quarters ended March 31, 2020 and 2019.